samuelae/samuelaeschbach.com/docs/README.md

     type: secondary

 features:
-  - title: Simplicity First
+  - title: Cognitive Science
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
+    details: Trying to understand more of the human mind though the methods and perspectives of cognitive science.
-  - title: Vue-Powered
+  - title: Language Models
-    details: Enjoy the dev experience of Vue, use Vue components in markdown, and develop custom themes with Vue.
+    details: Using language models to survey the semantic mind and approach how we give meaning to the world.
-  - title: Performant
+  - title: Teaching and Consulting
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+    details: Interacting with others to foster a common understanding of goals and tools.

+footer: © 2022 Samuel Aeschbach
 ---

-# Welcome my website